lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 In other words, each DP0.3 object is a uniform, textured sphere in one of two colors.
 Any changes over time in an object's apparent magnitude are due only to changes in its distance and phase angle.

+Due to time constraints, DP0.3 does not contain *u*- or *y*-band detections.
+This decision was made in part because the majority of objects will have very low signal-to-noise ratio in *u* and *y*, and object discoverability is driven by the *gri* bands.

+While neither the two-color nor the missing u/y bands issues should prevent testing and exploration of the simulated Rubin dataset, there is a plan to provide a more realistic simulation in an upcoming update.

 .. _Data-Products-DP0-3-Data-Simulation-Real-Objects: